sparabu/eddie2/docs/uiux/EDDIE_UIUX_INTERACTIONS.md

 2. File picker dialog opens showing supported image formats (jpg, jpeg, png, webp, gif)
 3. User selects multiple image files (multi-select is supported)
 4. System validates each image (size, format)
-5. If valid, previews of all selected images appear in the input area
+5. If valid, previews of all selected images appear in the input area in the same order as selected
 6. User types a message (optional)
 7. User clicks send button
-8. Message with all image attachments is sent to the AI
+8. Message with all image attachments is sent to the AI, preserving the exact order as selected by the user
 9. Images appear in a grid layout in the user's message bubble
-   - First image is displayed prominently
+   - First image (in user's selection order) is displayed prominently
-   - Additional images are shown in a grid below the main image
+   - Additional images are shown in a grid below the main image, maintaining the original selection order
-10. AI response references and analyzes all images content
+10. AI response references and analyzes all images content in the order they were submitted

 #### Error Handling
 - If image is too large: Error message indicating the size limit